Skip to main content

 Shapes

-Beyond elements, the canvas includes geometric shapes for visual planning and layout: Rectangles, ellipses, triangles, diamonds, stars, hexagons, clouds, hearts, and more.
+The canvas includes geometric shapes for visual planning and layout: Rectangles, ellipses, triangles, diamonds, stars, hexagons, clouds, hearts, and more.
 Use these to sketch layouts, mark areas of interest, or create visual guides for your compositions.

 Working with assets